shaoweilin/shaoweilin.github.io/_posts/2021-06-01-convergence-of-biased-stochastic-approximation.md

 excerpt_separator: <!--more-->
 ---

-Using techniques from [biased](https://shaoweilin.github.io/biased-stochastic-approximation/) stochastic approximation [[KMMW19]](#ref-KMMW19), we prove under some regularity conditions the convergence of the online learning algorithm proposed [previously](https://shaoweilin.github.io/biased-stochastic-approximation-with-mutable-processes/) for latent Markov processes.
+Using techniques from [biased](https://shaoweilin.github.io/biased-stochastic-approximation/) stochastic approximation [[KMMW19]](#ref-KMMW19), we prove under some regularity conditions the convergence of the online learning algorithm proposed [previously](https://shaoweilin.github.io/biased-stochastic-approximation-with-mutable-processes/) for mutable Markov processes.

 Recall that the algorithm is described by the following updates.